FC Vitosha Bistritsa

-FC Vitosha (ФК Витоша) is a Bulgarian association football club based in Bistritsa, Sofia City Province, which competes in the Second League, the second tier of Bulgarian football.
+FC Vitosha (ФК Витоша) is a Bulgarian association football club based in Bistritsa, Sofia City Province, which competes in the Southwest Third League, the third tier of Bulgarian football.
 It is named after the Vitosha mountain range, where Bistritsa is located.

 Vitosha was founded in 1958, however, the club spent the majority of its history playing in lower leagues.
 In 2017, Vitosha managed to promote to the First League for the first time ever.
-The club was relegated after the 2019-20 season and re-founded in 2021.
+The club was relegated after the 2019–20 season and re-founded in 2021.

 The club became notable for having Bulgaria's prime minister, Boyko Borisov, as a registered player of the squad in the lower divisions.
 The increased popularity of the club due to Borisov's presence led to its coach and players being featured on the TV series BNT Taxi in 2011.

 History

 1958–2007: Regional divisions

 The club was founded in 1958 and played in the regional divisions until 2007 when it gained promotion to the third division.
-In the 1972–73 Bulgarian Cup they entered the preliminary round but eventually lost to Pirin Blagoevgrad with a 3-0 result.
+In the 1972–73 Bulgarian Cup they entered the preliminary round but eventually lost to Pirin Blagoevgrad with a 3–0 result.

 2007–2016: Amateur division and B Group breakthrough

 From 2007 to 2016 the team played regularly in the V Group.
 In May 2012, Vitosha claimed the Amateur League Cup for the first time in their history, eliminating Dve Mogili 2–1 in the final match.
 During the 2012-13 V Group, the club ranked second in the South-West V Group and achieved promotion to Bulgaria's professional B Group for the first time in their history.

-During the 2013–14 Bulgarian Cup, Vitosha eliminated Bansko with an aggregate score of 3-1 to advance to the Round of 16 of the Bulgarian Cup for the first time ever.
+During the 2013–14 Bulgarian Cup, Vitosha eliminated Bansko with an aggregate score of 3–1 to advance to the Round of 16 of the Bulgarian Cup for the first time ever.
 Previously, their highest achievement had been reaching the Round of 32 in the 1972 Bulgarian Cup.